Skip to Content

 If you were to use air drying outdoors on a wire rack, it’d take you at least a week per tray.

-But it does take longer and you’ll need to strap them down because the slightest of breezes can blow them away.
+But it takes longer, and you’ll need to strap them down because the slightest breezes can blow them away.

 Frequently Asked Questions about Drying Hibiscus Flowers